raymundlin/zig-macos-webview/README.md

 (HTML/JavaScript/CSS) displayed in a WebView window within a Swift UI App.
 This leverage the ease of designing UIs with web technologies, plus the effectiveness of Zig for logic.
 The output: a compact binary (just 160 KB), optimized for speed and smaller than Electron-based alternatives.

+## Forked version

+Make this project work with Zig 0.11.0